 This review covers the new Ferrum ERCO integrated ES9028PRO DAC and balanced 6.1W capable headphone amplifier.
 It is priced at €2395.

-Disclaimer: The Ferrum ERCO sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Ferrum for giving us this opportunity.

 To read more about Ferrum products we have previously featured on Headfonics click here.